- Impressive battery life

 The bulk of those features are focused largely on the powerful range of tracking capabilities that are available to users.
 As we mentioned previously, a lot of those features were only present in the Fenix 5X Plus.
 Now they span the entire Fenix 6 range.

-Comparing the Fenix 6 options against the 6 Pro versions doesn’t add a great deal in terms of sport capabilities.
+Comparing the Fenix 6 options against the 6 Pro versions doesn’t add a great deal in terms of sports capabilities.
 The only major difference is the inclusion of maps – a feature that automatically makes the 6X watches an essential investment for those users looking for navigational functionality.
 With that comes a host of additional map features that cover downloadable ski maps, heat maps and golf maps.

 The full Fenix 6 range incorporates a hefty selection of sport and fitness tracking features that have been migrated from both the Fenix 5X Plus as well as some from the later-released MARQ and Forerunner 945.